 Notes: The disclosed fair value of investment property is derived based on the management's internal workings using DCF method.

-(All amounts in ₹ millions, except share data and where otherwise stated)
+Summary of the significant accounting policies and other explanatory information (All amounts in T millions, except share data and where otherwise stated)

 9. Investment in associate and joint venture